THE ULTIMATE GUIDE TO RETINOL

 What Skin Conditions Can Retinoids Treat?

-• Signs of ageing including sun damage and fine lines (they are considered the ‘gold standard’ for this!)
+• Signs of ageing including sun damage and fine lines (they are considered the ‘gold standard’ in the scientific literature for this)

 • Acne / oily skin

 • Rosacea – however this is with caution, as their role is in long-term management / control of rosacea, rather than to control an acute flare.
-We have other ingredients than can be of benefit at this time, such as OXYMETAZOLINE, and work well with retinoids once a flare has been treated adequately
+Other ingredients than can be of benefit at this time, such as OXYMETAZOLINE, and work in conjunction with retinoids once a flare has been treated adequately

 • Melasma / pigmentation (in conjunction with other pigment-fading ingredients)